JavaTMP/JavaTMP/docs/pages/javatmp-user-starter-project-version.md

 This is a gulp's configuration file. gulp is a toolkit for automating painful or time-consuming tasks in your development workflow.
 We use gulp to automate our building process like generating JS/CSS.
 The main important gulp task is `generate-dist` which copy resources from node_module folder and combine them and compile and generate theme and template Javascript and CSS files and folders.
-We described it in details in [JavaTMP-Static-Ajax Project Version documentation page](/pages/javatmp-static-ajax-project-version).
+We described it in details in [Manage Front-end dependencies Using Node.js And Gulp](/pages/manage-front-end-dependencies-using-node-js-and-gulp).

 ### `./JavaTMP-User-Starter/lib` folder
 The `lib` folder contains external backend java libraries needed to compile and run the dynamic web application features.
 The libraries binary jars only move to `WAR/WEB-INF/lib` when we build and generate war file.
 Note that the libraries with its source code and java doc are registered with Netbeans IDE project when we import it in Netbeans IDE 8.2. the following tree provide lib folder contents: